james-jackson-TX/Cyclistic-Case-Study/README.md

 ```
 Again we see that casual members have longer rides than members every day.
 This could indicate that members may be taking advantage of unlimited rides to use the bikes for work commute or even local errands and could mean casual riders may be more likely to be taking in scenery.
 While the data does not contain information to help us know how many riders are local versus visitors, it is safe to assume that the casual riders have a higher percentage of non-local riders, which could be attributing to the longer ride times for casual riders.

-That said, looking at the data above, the days of the week are out of order and as we will want to use visuals for this, the days of the week need to be in order.
+That said, looking at the data above, the days of the week are out of order.
+To help us identify trends, I will put them in order (starting with Monday so that the weekend data stays together)
 ```r
 > all_trips_v2$day_of_week <- ordered(all_trips_v2$day_of_week, levels=c("Monday", "Tuesday", "Wednesday", "Thursday", "Friday", "Saturday", "Sunday"))
 > aggregate(all_trips_v2$ride_length_mins ~ all_trips_v2$member_casual + all_trips_v2$day_of_week, FUN = mean)